blockchain-lab-um/ssi-snap-docs/docs/ssi-snap/storage.md

 - DIDManager manages data in **identifiers**.
 - VCManager manages data in **vcs**.

+It is important to note that KeyStoreManager, PrivateKeyManager and DIDManager are only used when creating additional DIDs, which is currently unsupported.
+Primary DIDs are MetaMask accounts where private key is **NEVER** exported from MetaMask!

 There is also an object that stores configuration, called **SSISnapConfig**.
 Inside this object user-set settings are stored, such as Infura token, where VCs are stored (currently only Snap is supported), etc.

 Structure of the state stored in MetaMask: